daily-demos/track-subscriptions/README.md

 - This project does not (yet) incorporate participant audio or screen media tracks.
 If you can't hear other participants, don't be alarmed!

 - Staging tracks and updating receive settings will only work when the call is running in SFU mode.
 To illustrate this we're calling `setNetworkTopology` which is not recommended for production applications.

----

-## Further optimisations

-- React context are a great way to implement Redux-like states into our application although our application is render heavy without memoized selectors/reselectors.